Conditions Chronic pain

 For treatment purposes, it is essential to pinpoint the origin of the pain and assess it.
 Doctors will therefore ask the patient specific questions, such as:

-Doctors use a physical examination to determine whether any physical functions are restricted due to the pain.
-They also ask the patient about their mood, the quality of their sleep, and any family-related or work-related stress they may be experiencing in order to find out whether aspects of their lives could be affecting their perception of pain or are being impacted by chronic pain.
+A physical examination allows doctors to determine whether any physical functions are restricted due to the pain.
+They also ask the patient about their mood, the quality of their sleep, and any family-related or work-related stress in order to find out whether aspects of their lives could be affecting their perception of pain or are being impacted by pain.

 How is chronic pain treated?